|Values are valid only on day of printing.|

 Individuals with paroxysmal nocturnal hemoglobinuria (PNH) have absent or decreased expression of all the glycosylphosphatidylinositol (GPI)-linked antigens and fluorescent aerolysin (FLAER) on peripheral blood cells derived from the PNH clone.

 Recent data showed that small PNH clones can be detected in a relatively high percentage of cases of aplastic anemia and myelodysplastic syndrome.
 While the significance of this finding is still uncertain, it appears that these patients may benefit from immunosuppressive therapy.
-The previous version of PNH test did not allow for detection of these small clones.

 An interpretive report will be provided.